jxmot/tessel-networking-example/README.md

 * Use the Ethernet interface to obtain an IP address via DHCP
 * Characterize the behavior of the AP when enabling or disabling programmatically
 * Investigate the Tessel's network API and its usage
+* Test modifications to the Tessel's access point API

 At this time routing traffic between the Wifi interface and the Ethernet interface is not required.
 This will be addressed in a separate application and accompanying documentation.